GET TO KNOW US

 resources distributed

-To support our ongoing efforts, please donate to CORE today.
+To support our ongoing efforts in North Carolina, please donate to CORE today.
 In times of crisis, your monthly donation can make a life-long impact, every single day to communities in-need.

 “*Note: At the close of the response, recurring contributions for Hurricane Helene will continue to create incredible impact and be reallocated to CORE’s Emergency Response Fund.
 You can cancel at any time.”